 Operating Budget Impact: There will be no increase to personnel.
 Operating costs associated with the project should minimally increase.
-(Repairs and Maintenance < \$7,500 annually.)
+(Repairs and Maintenance \(\frac{\$7,500 \text{ annually.}}{\text{}} \)

-Street Lighting Upgrade, South Ocean Boulevard, Sloan's Curve to Lake Worth Road need to be installed.
+Street Lighting Upgrade, South Ocean Boulevard, Sloan's Curve to Lake Worth Road

+Accelerated Capital Improvements Program, 2013 Bond funds were allocated to replace the existing FPL-owned cobra head lighting system on the existing power line poles and replace them with decorative street light poles and fixtures.
+A new underground conduit and wire system will need to be installed.
 The poles and fixtures will match those along SR A1A south of Lake Worth Road.

-Accelerated Capital Improvements Program, 2013 Bond funds were allocated to replace the existing FPL owned cobra head lighting system on the existing power line poles and replace them with decorative street light poles and fixtures.
-A new underground conduit and wire system will